model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 // Failed Attempt 3
 // Based on the idea of Attempt 2, we wrote a macro to check, but the `Int` type failed to
-// match to the target integer type, e.g. `Int` did not match to the first case when it is `i8`. macro_rules! is_in_range {
+// match to the target integer type, e.g. `Int` did not match the first case when it is `i8`. macro_rules! is_in_range {
     (i8, $floatType:ty, $num:ident) => { $num >= i8::MIN as $floatType && $num <= i8::MAX as $floatType };
     (i16, $floatType:ty, $num:ident) => { $num >= i16::MIN as $floatType && $num <= i16::MAX as $floatType };